Mortgage Preapproval 2026: How to Get Approved

 What You Don’t Need Yet

-• No commitment to a lender
+- No commitment to a mortgage provider

-That’s why this pre approval checklist exists - to surface gaps before they cost you time or points.
+That's why this preapproval checklist exists - to surface gaps before they cost you time or points.

 Pre-approval organizes reality - before emotions and offers get involved.